 \subsection{Events in the mid-to-high energy region}

 The mid-to-high energy region in PandaX-4T data analysis refers to the energy range between 20~keV and 3000~keV, where many interesting physical phenomena occur.
 In addition to the $^{232}$Th run mentioned previously, a background run was also used to test the effects of data reduction on data analysis in the mid-to-high energy region.
 Fig.~\ref{fig:p_spectrum_MHE} shows the distribution of $S2$ bottom charge, horizontal position after desaturation~\cite{PandaX:2022kwg}, and energy spectra for SS events that passed the data quality cuts.
-The energy spectra of MS events are also shown.
+The energy spectra of multiple scattering (MS) events~\cite{PandaX:2022kwg} are also shown.
 We conclude that data reduction has a negligible effect on the distributions.
+In the context of spectrum fitting technologies commonly employed in related data analyses within this energy range, the minimal changes observed in the spectra would have negligible effects on the fitting results.
 Table~\ref{tab:number_event_data} shows the number of reconstructed SS and MS events before and after data reduction.
 The total number of events changes slightly after the data reduction, mainly because some adjacent events may be reconstructed as one after the tail cut.
-Some of these events are recoganized as MS, while others are filtered out by data quality cuts.
+Some of these events are recognized as MS, while others are filtered out by data quality cuts.